JohnReedLOL/scala-trace-debug/README.md

 do it, but since I wrote this tool, let me explain to you how I would do it.

-  First thing, you find the exact commit where this bug began to happen.
-Someone reported it and you have a way to check for it and you do "git bisect" and do a bisection search until you find the commit from whence that bug originated.

-  Now that you know this bug originated from commit 9da581d910c9c4ac935570123456789abcef, you can see the changes that were made in that commit.
-Let's say that is not enough information for you to figure out the bug.
+1. Do git bisect to find the commit that produced the bug.

+2. Read the lines of code that were changed.

+3. Put break points in the area of what was changed.

+4. Follow !(these instructions)[https://www.jetbrains.com/help/idea/2016.1/reloading-classes.html?origin=old_help] to enable hot reloading of source code while debugging.
+Scala IDE has similar !("hot code replace")[http://scala-ide.org/docs/current-user-doc/features/scaladebugger/index.html] functionality.

-  Then you can start tracing the execution in the vicinity of where changes were made.
-Let's say there was a "hot swap" or "hot replace" feature in the debugger that allowed you to "modify and re-compile code (inside methods/blocks) in debug mode and to have these changes visible and taken into account by the debugged VM".
-Let's use that feature.
+Note: "Hot code replace adds the possibility to modify and re-compile (method body) code in a debug mode and to have these changes visible and taken into account by the debugged VM without restarting the application."

-  If this "hot swap" feature works, we should be able to insert calls to scala-trace-debug inside our code and scroll through the stack traces.
-We sprinkle some breakpoints in the vicinity of the bug and maybe add a few "trace" or even "assertNonFatal" calls while we do our debugging.

-  By doing this, we should have an idea of the flow of execution of a given thread and we should be able to verify if this and this assumption is true or false.
-In addition to being able to trace variables and print de-sugared expressions, we can supplement the information provided by scala-trace-debug with the information provided by the debugger.

-  By combining the information about the flow of execution with the values displayed, we should be able to infer what is going on.
-We can make assumptions about what is true in the source code and turn those assumptions into assertions and even into unit tests.
+Hot code replace will cause your current stack frame to become obsolete and the JVM does not like obsolete frames.
+For hot code replace to work correctly, you must !(drop the obsolete frame)[http://s29.postimg.org/qyox1zyif/obsolete_frame.png] by right clicking "Drop Frame" on the obsolete frame and then clicking "Step Over" (F8).

+5. While stepping through the code, make or add calls to scala-trace-debug.

+6. Use stack traces to trace an execution path through the source code as you use the debugger to look at values in the source code.

+7. Make calls to nonFatalAssert to verify any assumptions you may have about the source code or insert calls to the regular fatal assert to prove that something you believe to be true is in fact true.
+Note that often times these assertions make good unit tests.

+8. If you see a line of code that looks like "object method object method object method parameter" and you get confused by the whitespace, use traceExpression to de-sugar the expression.

+9. Don't forget to read the javadoc or self documentation in the code.

   Given all this information: the commit history, the documentation in the source code (or the self-documenting source code if no Javadoc is